juhisinha422/DevOps_Project_Deploying_Wordpress_Bloging_Site_on_AWS/README.md

 NOTE: We can also expose using NodePort IP.
 (In wordpress deployment yml give type as NodePort)

+ kubectl port-forward svc/wpressapp 30328:80 --address=0.0.0.0 (if using KIND and NodePort IP. (kubectl get svc wordpress)

 #### Follow the on-screen steps to configure WordPress with your MySQL backend.

 - 1 ![Screenshot 2025-05-17 105809](https://github.com/user-attachments/assets/9ce10b23-81dd-4d61-9c88-c385159ac22f)